 - 1 piece of hand luggage.

-Children under four years old travel free with Eurostar, so they don’t need a ticket.
+The last time we checked children under four years old travel free with Eurostar, so they don’t need a ticket.
 Since they won’t have a seat or luggage allowance though, they’ll need to sit on a grown-up’s lap and fit all their belongings in with the adult’s too.
 Given that you need to buy an airline ticket for children once they reach 2 years old there is an opportunity for a family with a two or three year old to save money (so long as you can deal with them being on your lap for the journey).

 Note: Pushchairs can be taken free in addition to your individual allowance.
 However, you will need to fold your pram and store it in the luggage rack above the seats.

 No time to browse our site now?
 No problem.
 We would be delighted to hear from you with any current ideas you have for your ski holiday.
 Please fill in our quick Enquiry Form: